KevinKra/Notes/certifications/aws/developer/resource.md

 ### Application

-- An Elastic Beanstalk **_application_** is a logical collection of Elastic Beanstalk components, including _environments, versions, and environment configurations_.
+- An Elastic Beanstalk **_Application_** is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.

 ### Application Version

-- In Elastic Beanstalk, an **_application version_** refers to a **specific, labeled iteration of deployable code for a web application.** An **application version points to an Amazon S3 object** that contains the deployable code.
+- In Elastic Beanstalk, an **_Application Version_** refers to a **specific, labeled iteration of deployable code for a web application.
+An application version points to an Amazon S3 object** that contains the deployable code.

 - Applications can have many versions and **each application version is unique.**